 WHEN: Sunday 3pm

-WHY GO: Corinna Sowers Adler presents an afternoon of cabaret singing at 3pm on Sunday, November 27.
+WHY GO Corinna Sowers Adler presents an afternoon of cabaret singing at 3pm on Sunday, November 27.
 The performance will feature Corinna and special guests.

 COST: $10 per person and includes light refreshments.